w3c/wai-wcag-supplemental/content/supplemental-guidance.md

   "
 ---

-## Design Patterns for People with Cognitive and Learning Disabilities
+## Cognitive Accessibility &mdash; Design Patterns for People with Cognitive and Learning Disabilities

-These Design Patterns provide practical guidance on how to better meet the accessibility requirements of people with cognitive and learning disabilities.
+These Design Patterns provide practical guidance on how to better meet the accessibility needs of people with cognitive and learning disabilities.

-The Patterns are organised into the following "Objectives":
+The Patterns are organised under the following "Objectives":

 {% include excol2.html type="all" expand-text="Show Patterns" collapse-text="Hide Patterns"%}